M4rcusBC/EvilPortal-Templates/README.md

 ## Usage

-1. Load the template onto your ESP32 Marauder device.
+Load the template onto your ESP32 Marauder device in its appropriate location, along with any dependent files, if supported.
+Templates will contain required assets if applicable
-2. Deploy the EvilPortal.
-3. Manage captured data.

 ## Contributing